Pintar Rapido – or – A Painting in a Day!

 Pintar Rapido – the Exhibition at Chelsea Old Town Hall, London

-Luckily I received a phone call to say my painting had sold, so I could head for home, after lunch at the Chelsea Potter, pub in Kings Road.
-What a fabulous weekend, every bit as good as the previous year, and an opportunity to sell my work at London prices.
+Luckily I received a phone call to say my painting had sold, so I could head for home.
+Not before enjoying a lunch at the Chelsea Potter, pub in Kings Road.
+What a fabulous weekend, every bit as good as the previous year.
+Such a good opportunity to sell my work at London prices.

 Needless to say, I’ll soon be booking my place at Pintar Rapido 2015.